Do You Know What is Glissade in Ballet? Learn How to Do it Correctly

 Changing foot: In the Glissade Dessous, you have to change your foot.
 The starting foot is in fifth in front and finishes in fifth behind.
 In the Glissade Dessus, on the other hand, he also changes feet but the starting foot is in fifth behind.

-Different direction: You can do it forwards and backwards.
+Different directions: You can do it forwards and backwards.
 In this case, it simply refers to doing it forward or backwards instead of sideways.

 1) Stand with your feet in the 5th position with your right leg forward.